 I slide on my stilettos with a slow careful motion, keeping my balance with one hand on the wall and hearing the movement in the room behind me, I check the mirror in response.

-'Morning Em's...
-God, you look efficient as always.'
-Sarah stifles a yawn as she wanders from her room and rubs her eyes with the back of her fist in a very young manner as I watch her in the reflection behind me.
-It's unusual for her to be up this early on her day off, Sarah has never been a lover of mornings for as long as I have known her.
+"Morning, Ems ...
+God, you look professional as always."
+Sarah stifles a yawn as she wanders from her room and rubs her eyes with the back of her fist childishly as I watch her in the reflection behind me.
+It's unusual for her to be up this early on her day off; Sarah's never been a lover of mornings for as long as I've known her.

-'I know.
+"I know.
 I know!
-You left me a memo on the fridge remember?'
-She giggles childishly and throws me a patient look, raising a brow and smirking at me with an almost indulgent expression.
+You left me a memo on the fridge remember?" she giggles childishly and throws me a patient look, raising a brow with an almost indulgent expression.
 She looks much younger than her age and sometimes I forget we went to school together.
-I feel more like her guardian than her flatmate nowadays but maybe I always did, if I was being honest.
-I sigh again, pushing down the tight knot of apprehension I feel inside and give her a small genuine smile of bravado.
+I'm more like her guardian than her roommate nowadays, but maybe I always did, if I am being honest.
+I sigh again, pushing down the tight knot of apprehension growing inside and give her a small smile of bravado.

-'I won't.
+"I won't.
 I swear ...
-I'm not working till tonight, so I'm going to stick around and chillax ...
-Watch some back to back Netflix.'
-She lazily moves to the bright white and grey open plan kitchen to the side of me and begins making herself a coffee, lifting the mug I washed from the rack earlier this morning for herself with another sleepy bright smile.
-I watch her casual confident movements around the kitchen, her domain when she's at home and gives me a sense of calm.
+I'm not working until tonight, so I'm going to stick around and chillax ...
+Watch some back-to-back Netflix."
+She moves lazily in the bright white and gray kitchen to the side of me and begins making herself a coffee.
+Lifting the mug I washed earlier this morning from the rack for herself, with another sleepy bright smile.
+I watch her casual, confident movements around the space; her domain when she's at home, and it gives me a sense of calm.